BlackGoku36/BG36Notes/blogs/cg_from_scratch/Part2.md

 after: ~1 ms (or at-least small enough so profiler doesn't notice in new measurement)
 ```

-As for frame-buffer, I couldn't just do memset same way, other wise I wouldn't be able to clear it with color....or could I?
+As for frame-buffer, I couldn't do memset same way, other wise I wouldn't be able to clear it with color....or could I?
 It took `~19ms` to do this, which I honestly couldn't afford.
 And so, I memset the frame buffer too, which would give me a background with shade of grey.
 I think, that's ok.

 ```txt
 Frame-buffer size: 1280 x 720